 When you start an online business, you can take it as fast or slow as you want.
 Yes, we mentioned setting up an LLC to make the most of your business and optimize your income, but you don’t have to do that on day one—you can cross that bridge when you get to it, and that holds true for a lot of the other considerations.

 The advantage of a lot of these online business ideas is that they aren’t going to need you to put 40 hours a week in.
 That might help get off the ground fast, but you can make a side hustle work with a couple of hours a week too, and balance out your time and effort as you go.
-Even in full flow, these business ideas don’t need all of your time, meaning you can start a second, a third, and reap the rewards that come with serial entrepreneurship.
+Even in full flow, these business ideas don’t need all of your time, meaning you can start a second one before too long, then a third, and reap the rewards that come with serial entrepreneurship and multiple streams of revenue.

 Then, think about what infrastructure you’ll need to run your business.
 If it’s POD, you’ll need marketing, an online site or store, and partners for manufacturing, printing, and fulfillment.
 For a YouTube business, you’ll need video and audio capture gear (a mobile phone might be fine, though) and software to edit said video and audio as well as images (for thumbnails and inserting into video) along with a YouTube account.

-The differences between those two options are stark—some online businesses can be done purely with a single platform, with YouTube doing everything for you in the background including processing payments.
+The differences between those two options are stark—some online businesses can be done purely with a single platform, such as with YouTube doing everything for you in the background including processing platform ad revenue and customer donations or subscriptions.
 With other business ideas, you might also need to think about linking up with payment processors, cloud hosts, customer service providers, and much more.
-It’s a huge plus when a single partner, like Whop for example, can provide you with each and every one of those services!
+It’s a huge plus when a single partner, like Whop for example, can provide you with each and every one of those services no matter what sort of business you choose to start!

 Finally, remember to take care of yourself.
 Realizing a business idea and becoming an entrepreneur can be as much of a heady rush as it is a drain on your time and resources, and it’s important to be mindful of your own capacity and responsibilities.
 Even though it’s worth putting time and energy into your work, don’t neglect family, friends, or your own mental health.